 The example is run by executing the C# program

 ASPX Servers Pages.
-If you want to get your Prolog application to be accessible from an intranet or the Internet you can use this package to embed the Prolog programs into a .NET ASP page which can be served by e.g. Internet Information Services.
+If you want to get your Prolog application to be accessible from an intranet or the Internet, then you can use this package to embed the Prolog programs into a .NET ASP page which can be served by e.g. Internet Information Services.

 An example of how to do this is provided in pbnetexamples('prologasp.NET/eval.aspx').
 Consult your IIS documentation for how to configure it for an ASPX page.
 The ASPX example has a number of security vulnerabilites and is for illustrative purposes only.
 Consult with an expert.